haxe-utest/utest/README.md

 Assert.same({ name : "utest"}, ob);
 ```

-`expected`: The expected value to check against
+`expected` The expected value to check against

-`value`: The value to test
+`value` The value to test

-`recursive`: States whether or not the test will apply also to sub-objects.
+`recursive` States whether or not the test will apply also to sub-objects.
 Defaults to true

-`msg`: An optional error message.
+`msg` An optional error message.
 If not passed a default one will be used

-`pos`: Code position where the Assert call has been executed.
+`pos` Code position where the Assert call has been executed.
 Don't fill it
 unless you know what you are doing.

 #### `raises(method:Void -> Void, ?type:Class<Dynamic>, ?msgNotThrown : String , ?msgWrongType : String, ?pos : PosInfos)`